 We here at Harbor View believe that during children’s tween and teen years they truly begin to form their own ideas about faith and how it applies to their lives.
 For this reason we have a youth program full of opportunities for growth and community.
 Our program is lead by our Director of Educational Ministries and a group of very committed and passionate youth advisors.
-Weekly Youth Meetings The basis for our youth program is found in our weekly meetings.
-These occur on Sunday evenings from 6pm until 7:30pm throughout the school year.
+The basis for our youth program is found in our weekly meetings.
+These occur on Sunday evenings from 5pm until 6:30pm throughout the school year.
 During this time we meet together for dinner, divide into older and younger youth for lessons and activities and then close together as a group.
 The weekly activities cover a broad range of ideas and purposes, but all look to build relationships with God and one another while looking at what it means to be a Christian.

-We offer a confirmation class for any interested youth who have completed at least their 7th grade year.
+We offer a confirmation class every other year for any interested youth who have completed at least their 7th grade year.
 We do confirmation at this time as developmentally youth are beginning to truly form their own beliefs by this time and they will have had some time to explore the subject matter of Confirmation during their first couple of years with the youth group.

 6th Grade Mile Marker

 The entrance into middle school is an important moment in the life of a child.
 Expectations tend to change as they begin to understand that their opinions matter and begin to become more aware of their individuality, while seeking acceptance in a larger community.
 For that reason we celebrate this moment with a number of “Welcome to Youth” activities.